High-quality self-catering accommodation on a beautiful country estate, a stone's throw from the Dorset coast.

 - TVs with Freeview

-Driving - you'll find Norburton Hall down a country lane after turning off the A35 between Bridport and Dorchester.
+Norburton Hall is down a country lane after turning off the A35 between Bridport and Dorchester.
 The nearest train stations are Dorchester, Axminster or Crewkerne, and the X53 bus, connecting Weymouth and Exeter, stops in Burton Bradstock.